skellis46/slipbox/pressure, stress and strain - the body in time.md

 ---

-### practice-research
+### understanding practice-research

 At a certain point -- just over 20 years ago -- I started to integrate ideas about research into my dancing practice.
 I don't mean the commonplace kind of research that artists do into the subject of their work.
 For instance, if you were developing an artistic project about, say, climate change, then you'd do a whole lot of reading and background research into climate change.
 Your research would be a way for you to gather images, ideas, inspiration ... to become informed on the subject matter, while also stoking or loading your imagination.
-It's more like background information or work.
+It's more like background information to be more informed, and there are no parameters for how the research might happen.
 I'm not talking about that kind of research -- like when funding organisations talk about 'research and development'.
 Not that there's anything wrong with this kind of research.
 Some of my best friends do research and development.

-I'm talking about: go to list (opportunity for meditation[^med] -- to interrupt me talking and to consider possibilities -- and use it fully [[making sense of dance research]].
+Here's a brief and rather curious list.

+- Science research
+- Pizza research
+- Music research
+- Dance research

+When we attach the word 'research' to anything it implies a desire to find out or understand something differently.
+If I say to a friend that I need to do some research before choosing a pizzeria tonight they'd understand that there's a decision to be made, and that without the _research_ we might not make the best decision.

+Now let's apply two different words to each of the items in the list above:

+- research about science / research through science
+- research about pizza / research through pizza
+- research about music / research through music
+- research about dance / research through dance

+The word _about_ tells us the object of the research, but not how that research might happen.
+For example, research _about_ music might be something relatively informal or trivial like a web search to find the latest release from a particular artist.
+But research _about_ music also might use formal historical methods (with the traditions or conventions that historians use) to understand a piece of music differently.
+In the same way, research _about_ dance might use anthropology, history, sociology, or science (etc) as methods to increase human understanding of dance.

+When we research _through_ something a method is already implied, but the object is not.
+Research through science uses the scientific method to explore a phenomenon.
+Research through dance uses the practices of dance in order to explore ideas, phenomena, etc. In both cases, what is able to be examined, what is understood, and how understanding is presented (or made accessible) is in no small part determined by the methods used.

 This is what practice-as-research is.
 It is when we investigate ideas through artistic practices.
 It is not necessarily _about_ those practices (although it might be), but it is most definitely through those practices.

-### pressure, stress and strain
+### jump cut to talk about pressure, stress and strain

-Tell story about Jim.
-But these conceptualisations (try as I might) -- perhaps even abstractions -- have no place in this story this morning.
-Sorry Jim.
-Placing these ideas on the table.
-They are a means by which to frame what will come.

-- neoliberalism?
-- cult of productivity (so much about producing -- and thereby consuming -- more stuff)
-- can't talk about pressure, stress without talking about time (transition to next section)
-- Geological time and pressure.
-The sense of time in the stress equation

-- get stressed. becoming ghosts like bleached coral.
-Time of the body.
-How to describe an ecology of practice -- what balances and imbalances are in play?
-What powerful phenomena?
-What increased intensities? [[Magnason - On Time and Water#^9da54a]]

-- everyday neoliberalism: unregulated hyper-individualism, loneliness, and the commodification of behaviour and thought.

-> Here’s the problem in a nutshell: short-termism is built into the genetic code of the neoliberal paradigm that has come to dominate economic thought since it was unleashed on the world in the 1980s by the free-market ideology of Margaret Thatcher and Ronald Reagan.[@krznaric-2021-good p.196]

-"Neoliberalism offered the world an economic model that denied the reality of the future."[@krznaric-2021-good p.197]
-- short terminism and neoliberalism pressure
-- the pressure of producing.
+I have a friend who is an exercise physiologist.
+His name is Jim, Jim Cotter.
+Here he is.
+Not so long ago he and I were in a car together and I asked Jim if he was stressed.
+He smiled because his first thought was to think of stress the way physical scientists or engineers think about the term.
+It goes something like this:

+Stress is "generated whenever a force is applied on a body to deform it" <https://whatispiping.com/pressure-vs-stress/>.
+Stress is produced inside a material body and is the _intensity_ of internal resistance to the force or pressure applied.

+Pressure, then, is the "intensity of external forces acting at a point."
+Pressure is exerted on the body.<https://whatispiping.com/pressure-vs-stress/>

+Jim also used another word: strain.

+Strain is how stress is measured in the physical sciences, and is a material property of a body's change in shape.
+It refers to the "amount of deformation experienced by the body in the direction of force applied" <https://byjus.com/physics/stress-and-strain/#what-is-strain> Think of how a flexible body responds to pressure -- an external force -- differently from a rigid body.
+Not better or worse, just differently.

+In psychology, stress is the feeling we get when we perceive pressure from internal or external conditions as being beyond our ability to cope.
+In both understandings of stress, it's useful to note that there is a point beyond which we -- our bodies, or the material bodies in question -- cannot cope.
+There is some quantity of psychological or physical deformation beyond which we -- or systems, or bodies -- break.
+We cannot continue deforming.

+In the arts and humanities in the UK, when we talk about pressure, stress and strain at work, we often pair those experiences or feelings with the word neoliberalism.
+That, in some way, neoliberalism generates pressure that causes stress that -- in time -- we feel unable to cope with.
+That we are being deformed by neoliberalism.

+I don't want to get into the nuts and bolts of neoliberalism, but I also want to take care not to write it off because the everyday version of the "uninhibited private market"[@verdouw-2017-subject p.524] -- most commonly associated with Reagan and Thatcher in the 1980s -- underpins unregulated hyper-individualism, ill-conceived faith in the meritocracy,[@sandel-2020-tyranny] loneliness, and the commodification of behaviour and thought.[see for instance, @zuboff-2019-age] It drives the idea that each of us is solely responsible for continual production.
+The pressure to produce without careful consideration of the physical, temporal, material and psychological resources available both now and in the future is disastrous.
 This.
 Now this.
-Now this. video of mouse on wheel.
-It is a body under pressure ... physical, psychological, cultural.
+Now this.
+This is a body under pressure.

 [hamster.mp4]

-- Linear industrial design.

-The rationalisation of decisions, ideas, and progress based solely on market-led thinking is a core principle of neoliberalism: “a widespread shift towards the uninhibited private market as the primary source of human advancement.”
-[Verdouw, Julia Joanne.
-“The Subject Who Thinks Economically?
-Comparative Money Subjectivities in Neoliberal Context.”
-Journal of Sociology 53, no. 3 (September 2017): 523–40. https://doi.org/10.1177/1440783316662717, p.524.]

-Independence acts as a moral proxy for neoliberal faith in individualism and self-sufficiency; that each of us earns or does not earn our just deserts, and yet the more “we think of ourselves as self-made and self-sufﬁcient, the harder it is to learn gratitude and humility.
-And without these sentiments, it is hard to care for the common good.”[Sandel, Michael J. The Tyranny of Merit: What’s Become of the Common Good?
-First published by Allen Lane.
-London: Allen Lane, an imprint of Penguin Books, 2020, n.pag.]

-In The Tyranny of Merit: What’s Become of the Common Good?
-Michael Sandel unpicks Western democracies’ faith in meritocracy as a cornerstone of neoliberal and global consumer capitalism.
-He describes how the meritocratic ethic is “corrosive of commonality” in how it celebrates the morality of freedom and autonomy through markets that “give people what they deserve.”
-For Sandel, meritocracy is not a solution to inequality but a way to justify it.
+Each of us -- as academics, as artists, as teachers, as human beings -- will have felt these demands in various ways.
+But the worst part of it -- at least in terms of this presentation -- is that "short-termism is built into the genetic code of the neoliberal paradigm."[@krznaric-2021-good p.196]

+---
+_Meditation:_

+---

 ### zoom in: presence, body-based practices and now